 At 1,800m above sea level in Arosa, deep in the Grison Mountains, stands the design masterpiece we know as Tschuggen Grand Hotel.
 Modern, icicle-inspired shapes rise from its base, with rustic wood, glass and stone helping the hotel blend in with its surroundings.
 The wellness area (all 43,000 square feet of it) is natural in design too, with outdoor pools that gaze out over the mountains.
 A beauty area and Jacuzzis await, as well as full-body massages and algae or sea salt baths.
 There are bookable spa suites, including a romantic couples’ suite under the stars, complete with sauna, steam room and Prosecco.
 The cherry on top of the cake is the hotel’s private ski-lift.

-Ski straight to the door of this elegant white-painted ski spa hotel in the upmarket resort of Courchevel.
+Ski straight to the door of this elegant white-painted ski spa hotel in the upmarket ski resort of Courchevel in the Three Valleys.
 The Hotel Chabichou has a glamorous vintage exterior, two Michelin stars and a spa to write home about.
 There are some great beauty and body treatments to book and a stunningly designed pool.
 Alternatively, you can use the salt cave, Banya-Sauna and Hammam.
 For tired, post-ski muscles, the invigorating ice fountain, followed by multi-sensory baths, is a delight.
 The gastronomique restaurant is the hotel’s pride and joy.
 So, when you’re feeling thoroughly relaxed, you can sample the seasonal menu, which includes grilled lobster, caramelised pork breast and fondant vegetables.

 Rising over the pine forests like a Disney castle, the Fairmont Banff Springs Hotel is a joy to stay in.
 With 15 shops, an enormous spa and 12 restaurants to choose from, you won’t want to leave—except to experience that Champagne powder, and enjoy easy access to Sunshine Village, the Lake Louise Ski Resort, and Mt Norquay.
 The 38,000 square-foot Willow Stream Spa has a waterfall, mineral whirlpools and terraces with dramatic mountains vistas.
 For your massage experience, choose from options such as deep tissue, hot stones and oil-based treatments, or body wraps, wellness soaks and foot massages.
 All in all, this is the perfect ski location if you are looking to relax and unwind.